diegowrhasta/global-request/README.md

 _Request_ instance in which we can access many (if not all) the methods that we would have available through the injected properties mentioned in the previous sections.

+## Information about project

+There are 5 endpoints, 4 are Minimal APIs and 1 is a normal MVC controller.
+Each one tests out how we can access both the injected properties and the reference in the static helper.
+As a conclusion we see how through the usage of the `HttpContextAccesor` we get rid of possible confusions or errors when working with multiple controllers that could have null or other references in said conventional _Request_ properties.

 ## Accessing Server's Paths